 - Allows you to utilize all features and APIs of React Native

 - Lets you customize your project’s structure and configuration

-- Requires more setup and configuration than some other tools, such as Expo
+- Requires more setup and configuration than some other tools, such as the Expo

-- Does not include as many out-of-the-box features as Expo, such as a simulator or hot reloading
+- Not include as many out-of-the-box features such as a simulator or hot reloading

 You can use this standalone debugger to troubleshoot your React Native application.
 It has capabilities including a component inspector, a performance monitor, and a live expression evaluator.